User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 EXPERIENCE DESIGN

-The mid-fidelity phase helped us translate our low-fidelity direction into clear, testable flows, focusing on refining layout, content hierarchy, and key interactions without the distraction of visual polish
+The mid-fidelity phase helped us translate our low-fidelity direction into clear, testable flows, focusing on refining layout, content hierarchy, and key interactions and functionalities without the distraction of visual polish

 Certain experiences needed more guidance